-That desire to help others became King’s focus after he retired from the Navy in 2020.
+That desire to help others became King’s focus after he retired from the Navy.

 He serves on the Founders Advisory Board of Woody Williams Foundation, is an ambassador for the Freedom Mobility Foundation, and is a member of countless other community and veterans’ organizations, including the North DFW Chapter of MOAA.

 He and his wife, Donna Snow King, who also has her amateur radio license, mentor teens participating in a local rodeo program, the North Texas Rodeo Foundation.